 Why Is My Facebook Ad Active but Not Running?
 Troubleshooting Common Ad Issues

-Facebook ads are a powerful tool for small businesses looking to reach local customers, but it can be frustrating when your ads are marked “active” and yet, they aren’t delivering.
+Facebook ads are a powerful tool for realtors looking to reach local home owners, but it can be frustrating when your ads are marked “active” and yet, they aren’t delivering.
 If you’ve ever found yourself asking, “Why are my ads active but not running?” you’re not alone.
 Understanding the reasons behind this issue can help you get your campaigns back on track and working for your business.

 In the world of digital advertising, seeing your Facebook ads labeled “active” is typically a good sign.
 It means your ad has been approved and is ready to go live.
 But what happens when they’re not actually running?
 For many small business owners, this can be a confusing and frustrating experience.
 Luckily, there are a few common reasons why this might be happening, and some simple steps you can take to resolve the issue.